 In 1998, Jim founded the Illinois Institute of Community Law and Affairs to concentrate on research into the issues of recidivism.
 The Institute currently works with other organizations, prisoners, ex-prisoners and their families on these matters.
-He teaches communication skills to prisoners at Stateville Correctional Center.
+For years, he taught communication skills to prisoners at Stateville Correctional Center.

-Jim is under contract to the Federal Courts for the Northern, Central and Southern Districts of Illinois to advise lawyers who are appointed to represent indigent civil rights claimants.
-This work, in addition to teaching and advising appointed lawyers about their cases, involves extensive counseling on their conduct pursuant to ethical and other professional standards.
+During his career, Jim was under contract to the Federal Courts for the Northern, Central and Southern Districts of Illinois to advise lawyers who are appointed to represent indigent civil rights claimants.
+This work, in addition to teaching and advising appointed lawyers about their cases, involved extensive counseling on their conduct pursuant to ethical and other professional standards.

-Jim has had extensive experience in litigated matters that have involved lawyer misconduct and law firm liability.
-He has sued and defended lawyers and law firms for lawyer misconduct that ranged from negligence to outright fraud.
+Jim had extensive experience in litigated matters that have involved lawyer misconduct and law firm liability.
+In his career, he sued and defended lawyers and law firms for lawyer misconduct that ranged from negligence to outright fraud.
 These cases have included appearances on behalf of lawyers before disciplinary boards; lawyers charged with criminal and civil misconduct regarding transactions that involved their secret self-dealings through shell companies and transactions to the detriment of their employers (trust departments of banks; fraudulent exchanges of valid assets of client insurance companies for “junk” stocks and bonds; embezzlement of law firm client trust funds; failure to supervise and monitor activities of law firm partners, associates and employees; and other breaches of fiduciary duties and conflicts of interest).
-He has been counsel to large law firms to investigate internal lawyer misconduct and to advise such firms on courses of action.
-He has also been involved in other types of professional negligence such as architect and appraiser liability.
+In addition, he served as counsel to large law firms to investigate internal lawyer misconduct and to advise such firms on courses of action.
+He was also involved in other types of professional negligence such as architect and appraiser liability.